generaleagleyt/SkyLady/README.md

 ![SkyLady Main Image](https://github.com/user-attachments/assets/75b2031b-2822-4570-98f6-e4642a45caf2)
 ## Overview
 **SkyLady** is a Synthesis patcher designed to turn all male NPCs into females.
 Utilizing the power of Synthesis framework, SkyLady is lightweight, script-free, and can process large load orders in minutes, making it an efficient tool for feminizing your Skyrim world.
+As of version 1.1.0, it can now also patch female NPCs, giving them new random looks.

 ![SkyLady_Example_Ulfric(1)](https://github.com/user-attachments/assets/94823a5e-3837-496d-a694-4d82294f97ac)
 *The name change is not part of the patcher.*